erinwitkop/apoptosis_data_pipeline/ANALYSIS_NOTES_2020/Step_by_Step_Analysis_Notes_R_Markdown.md

 ## 2/12/2020 Bug Checking Stringtie and (hopefully) formatting output for DESeq2

 * Kevin installed v2.0.4 so I can compare the output of v1.3.3 and v2.1.0 (which both have the error) with v 2.0.4 to see if I keep getting the same output where STRG values are mis-assigned.
 Going to stay working in the Rubio folder with those 2 transcriptomes since that has been my test case so far.
-While this is running I'm still deleting the python loop and the -s in the python line I created in `04_Prep_Stringtie_DESeq2.sh`.
+  * While this is running I'm still deleting the python loop and the -s in the python line I created in `04_Prep_Stringtie_DESeq2.sh`.
 Also added in loading the python module at the beginning.
+Specifying also the new python prepDE.py script made by Pertea in Oct.
+2019, called in bluewaves prepDE_Oct.2019.py.
+Putting a copy of this script in each directory I will run it in to make sure that python correctly "sees" it.
+  * In the Stringtie script, `03_Stringtie_Assembly_Quantify.sh` now I'm removing the -l option in the initial assembly and re-estimation and making sure I put in the name of the output gene abundance files after the -A option in the re-estimation.
+The merge step and gffcompare steps are perfect do not need to re-do.
         `$ pwd
         /data3/marine_diseases_lab/erin/2017_2020_Transcriptome_Analysis/pipeline_files/C_gig_Bac_Viral_subset/2020_Raw_Transcriptome_Data/C_gig_Rubio_Vibrio_SRA/Rubio_HISAT_bam
         $ module load python/2.7.6